 Letters to the Editor

 Letters to the editor are a great way to focus attention on the need for Prop.
 13 reform.
-Getting LTEs published shows the public that this reform will generate $9 billion each year for schools and public services without raising taxes on homeowners or renters.
+Getting LTEs published shows the public that this reform will generate over $11 billion each year for schools and public services without raising taxes on homeowners or renters.
 Below is the list of LTEs that have been published in support of making large corporations pay their fair share.

 For tips on how to write and submit your own letter, check out our LTE Campaign Action Center!